apache/systemds/docs/standalone-guide.md

 # Download SystemML

-Apache incubator releases of SystemML are available from the [downloads](http://systemml.apache.org/download.html) page.
+Apache incubator releases of SystemML are available from the [Downloads](http://systemml.apache.org/download.html) page.

+SystemML can also be downloaded from GitHub and built with Maven.
 The SystemML project is available on GitHub at [https://github.com/apache/incubator-systemml](https://github.com/apache/incubator-systemml).
-SystemML can be downloaded from GitHub and built with Maven.
-Instructions to build and test SystemML can be found in the [SystemML GitHub README](https://github.com/apache/incubator-systemml).
+Instructions to build SystemML can be found in the <a href="engine-dev-guide.html">Engine Developer Guide</a>.

 # Standalone vs Distributed Execution Mode